autodiff/autodiff/README.md

     var c;
 };

-var f(var x, const Params& params)
+// The function that depends on parameters for which derivatives are needed var f(var x, const Params& params)
 {
     return params.a * sin(x) + params.b * cos(x) + params.c * sin(x)*cos(x);